-So, some situations that can lead to bleeding during pregnancy are:
+The most common conditions that can lead to blood loss in pregnancy are:

 - Ectopic pregnancy;

 - Subchorionic hematoma: